numpy/numpy/doc/source/reference/simd-optimizations.rst

   compiler native flag ``-march=native`` or ``-xHost`` or ``QxHost`` is enabled through environment variable ``CFLAGS``

+- The validating process for the requsted optimizations when it comes to ``--cpu-baseline`` isn't strict,
+| For example, if the user requested ``AVX2`` but the compiler doesn't support it
+| then we just skip it and return the maximum optimization that can handle it by
+| the compiler depending on the implied features of ``AVX2``, let us assume `AVX`.

 - The user should always check the final report through the build log to verify the enabled features.

 Special cases
 ~~~~~~~~~~~~~

 Behaviors and Errors
 ~~~~~~~~~~~~~~~~~~~~

 Usage and Examples
 ~~~~~~~~~~~~~~~~~~